-Line rental: This will be added to your monthly cost, and you can check prices on our table.
-Here is our comparison table of broadband packages without a phone line.
+Line rental: This is included in your monthly cost because you usually need a working landline to get broadband.
+Here is our comparison of broadband packages without a phone line.

 Up-front costs: You may need to pay a one-off charge to cover setup and installation, and your broadband provider may also charge you for equipment like your router.
 These costs will vary from as little as £9.99 to more than £50 with some broadband and TV packages, so use our comparison to check.

 Will I save money with a 12 month broadband deal?

 Yes, a contract of 12 months or more could save you money long term.
 You may also be able to take advantage of introductory offers and vouchers.